FullPeace/WP-Dhamma-Reference/README.txt

 Please use the forums for questions, this page will be filled out with any questions that are relevant to many.

 == Changelog ==
+0.1.14 Added Bios details, several shortcodes and a series playlist.
+Bug fixes for upload parsing.

 0.1.9 Bug fixes